Skip to main content

 • Allowing a student in a wheelchair to leave the classroom a few minutes early to account for longer passing time

-• Providing a student who is visually impaired books with larger print to keep up with schoolwork
+• Providing a student who is visually impaired with books with larger print

-• Allowing a person with ADD or other learning disabilities extra time for test taking
+• Allowing a person with ADHD or other learning disabilities extra time for test taking

 • Providing a student with low-distraction work areas